Skip to content

 How do I book a ticket for the Festival?

-Via the box office telephone line: 01749 834483 (weekdays 9.30am to 12.30pm)
+Alternatively, you can purchase tickets via the box office telephone line: 01749 834483 (weekdays 9.30am to 12.30pm).

 Any unsold tickets will be available ‘on the door’ at Cedars Hall prior to each event.
 Payment by cash or card.